ShoukangHong/backend_assignment/README.md

 #### Database efficiency

-This modeling of data is optimized for efficiency all database operations except retrieving a user's URL history are executed with O(1) time complexity,
+This modeling of data is optimized for efficiency.
+All database operations except retrieving a user's URL history are executed with O(1) time complexity.

 ### Core Functionalities